1. Become a member

 Know who your elected officials are and what their stance and record is on marijuana legalization.
 Find your California legislators and find your Congressional house member.
 Meet with them about pending bills and work for their re-election if they’re helping us, or for their opponent if they’re challenging an incumbent’s bad policies and have better ones.
 Attend fundraising events and public meetings; be a solid citizen and a good neighbor.
 Read your ballot; know who is running for judgeships and local offices too.

-Watchdog your local county supervisors’ and city council’s meeting agendas, and build relationships with them, or work with local groups who are doing so.
+Watchdog your local county supervisors’ and city council’s meeting agendas, and build relationships with them, and work with local groups who are doing so.
+Join a local NORML chapter, or start one.

 Every marijuana smoker should be involved on three levels: nationally (with national NORML), at the state level (California NORML) and locally.
 There are some local NORML chapters, or you can start a local chapter.
 Other groups have formed throughout the state, some working solely on medical marijuana issues or matters like court support and initiative campaigns; they deserve support as well.